-601.4.10 Duties and rights of the Referee
+U601.4.10Duties and rights of the Referee

-- the referee and assistant referee at events must be a current Coach or Official member and must have a current referee certification, and must have attended a bi-seasonal Continuing Education clinic prior to the event. - supervises Drawing of the start numbers - at the end of the first run, and again at the end of the race, the Referee will receive the Start and Finish Referees' reports, and any other official reports regarding breach of rules and disqualification. - checks, signs and posts the Referee's Report on the official notice board at the end of each run, and at the end of the race, including a list of disqualified competitors, the gate numbers where the faults occurred, the name of the relevant gate judge of judges, and the exact time of posting. - sends a report to Competition Services should unusual circumstances arise or in the event of a difference of opinion among the Jury members or in the case of severe injury to a competitor.
+- the referee and assistant referee at events must be a current Coach or Official member and must have a current referee certification, and must have attended a bi-seasonal Continuing Education clinic prior to the event. - UST National team coaching staff members must have attended an Officials' Continuing Education Clinic prepared and presented by qualified UST staff prior to the event - supervises Drawing of the start numbers - at the end of the first run, and again at the end of the race, the Referee will receive the Start and Finish Referees' reports, and any other official reports regarding breach of rules and disqualification. - checks, signs and posts the Referee's Report on the official notice board at the end of each run, and at the end of the race, including a list of disqualified competitors, the gate numbers where the faults occurred, the name of the relevant gate judge of judges, and the exact time of posting. - sends a report to Competition Services should unusual circumstances arise or in the event of a difference of opinion among the Jury members or in the case of severe injury to a competitor.